itstonywu/newsletter-generator/README.md

 ## Folders

-Backend is located in the root folder.
+Backend is located in `/src` folder.

 Frontend is located in `/client`